dorawyy/thinkr/doc/M3_Requirements_and_Design.md

 # M3 - Requirements and Design

 ## 1. Change History
+- Changed RAGService to be an internal interface
+   - Date of Modification: Mar 26
+   - Modified Sections: 4.1, 4.4
+   - Rationale: RAGService is not exposed as an API endpoint so it is changed to be an internal interface that other interfaces rely on for them to work.
 - Removed unused endpoints like generateQuizzes and generateFlashcards from StudyService interface
    - Date of Modification: Mar 12
    - Modified Sections: 4.4